billyjitsu/billyjitsu/README.md

 ### What's up 👋

-- 🔭 I’m currently working on degen auction, oracles and a few fun fitness ideas
+- 🔭 I’m currently working on degen auction, oracles and a few fun fitness escrow contract ideas
 - 🌱 I’m currently diving into more using more RUST, oracles and layer0 sdk
 - 👯 I’m looking to collaborate on anything that brings more use cases or better UX for crypto
 - 📫 You can reach me @ https://twitter.com/wc49358